 Git extension for versioning large files.
 It replaces large files such as

 text pointers inside

-Git, while storing the file contents on a
+Git, while storing the file contents on a remote server like

 First I had to install the